KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:end-before: XR_DOCS_TAG_END_CallRenderCuboid2
 	:dedent: 12

-Now build and run your app.
+Now build and run your application.
 You should see something like this:

 **************************************
 4.6 Checking for Connected Controllers